This post's overview:

 - 1 4-day itinerary for Turkey: Istanbul and Cappadocia

+Planning to spend 4 days in Turkey?
+We got you covered!
 In this post, I’d like to share with you our 4-day itinerary for Turkey.
 During 4 days in Turkey, we managed to visit Istanbul and Cappadocia.
-We went to Turkey in March 2018 and really loved it.
+While it doesn’t sounds like much time, we were actually able to see some of the main landmarks in Istanbul and even enjoy a lovely hot air balloon ride!

 Our itinerary is pretty tiring and feel free to repeat it if you really want to travel as much as possible, because it involves one night without sleep.
 At all.
-Yes, not even 2 hours of sleep (unless you’re one of those people, who can sleep on the plane).
+Not even 2 hours of sleep (unless you’re one of those people, who can sleep well on the plane).
 But let’s get straight to the itinerary:

 4-day itinerary for Turkey: Istanbul and Cappadocia